Justin Berfield

-Justin Tyler Berfield (born February 25, 1986) is an American retired actor, writer, and producer.
-He is known for his portrayal of Malcolm's dimwitted older brother, Reese, on the family sitcom Malcolm in the Middle.
-He also played Ross Malloy on The WB sitcom Unhappily Ever After.
+Justin Tyler Berfield (born February 25, 1986) is an American writer, producer and actor.
+He is known for his portrayals of Reese on the family sitcom Malcolm in the Middle and Ross Malloy on The WB sitcom Unhappily Ever After.
 As of 2010, Berfield is Chief Creative Officer of Virgin Produced, a film and television development, packaging, and production company announced in 2010 by the Virgin Group.

 Early life

-Berfield was born in Agoura Hills, California, to Gail Berfield (née Stark) and Eric "Rick" Berfield.
+Berfield was born on February 25, 1986, in Agoura Hills, California, to Gail Berfield (née Stark) and Eric "Rick" Berfield.
 He is the younger brother of actor Lorne Berfield.
 Berfield is Jewish.

 Acting career

 Berfield's first screen appearance was in a Folgers coffee commercial at age five.
 He went on to appear in 20 other nationally broadcast American commercials as a young child.
 His TV debut came in the short-lived series The Good Life (1994) in which he co-starred with Drew Carey.
-More TV appearances followed in Hardball, The Boys Are Back, and The Mommies (1994–1995).
+Berfield also made appearances in the TV shows Hardball, The Boys Are Back, and The Mommies (1994–1995).

-Berfield's first long-running TV role was as Ross Malloy in Unhappily Ever After (1995–1999), in which he notched up 100 episode appearances.
+Berfield's first long-running TV role was as Ross Malloy in Unhappily Ever After (1995–1999), in which he appeared in 100 episodes.
 In 1995, he (then aged 9) was one of 3000 juvenile actors who auditioned for the role of the young Anakin Skywalker in Star Wars: Episode I – The Phantom Menace.

-In 1999, Linwood Boomer cast Berfield to play Reese, the trouble-making older brother of Frankie Muniz's title character on the Fox sitcom Malcolm in the Middle (in reality, Berfield is nearly 3 months younger than Muniz), which premiered on January 9, 2000.
-He appeared in all 151 episodes of that series, and with the recording of the 100th episode became the youngest actor in screen history to have appeared in 100 episodes of two different TV series.
-After Malcolm in the Middle ended on May 14, 2006, Berfield concentrated on production work, although he made a one-off appearance in the series Sons of Tucson in 2010.
+Berfield's big breakthrough role came in 1999 when Linwood Boomer cast him to play Reese, the trouble-making older brother of Frankie Muniz's title character on the Fox sitcom Malcolm in the Middle (in reality, Berfield is nearly three months younger than Muniz), which premiered on January 9, 2000.
+He appeared in all 151 episodes of that series.
+The original run of Malcolm in the Middle ended on May 14, 2006, though Berfield remained active for another six years, concentrating on production work; in February 2025, he confirmed in an Instagram post that he would return for the reboot of the series.
+He also made a one-off appearance in the series Sons of Tucson in 2010.